Lifeguard

 If someone gets hurt or drowns, is the lifeguard liable in any way?

-Asked by JD almost 10 years ago
+Asked by JD over 10 years ago

 That really depends on the situation, but it is very possible that lifeguards can be held legally liable for their actions.
 Especially if negligence on the part of the guard can be proven.
 This is one of the main reasons why I took my job so seriously.